 What are the eligibility requirements for co-op meeting days?

 Families must have at least one child who is at least five years old when classes begin.
 Full participation is required.
-A parent must be able to remain on campus for the duration of the co-op day on Fridays and serve in some capacity.
-All students must also remain on campus for the duration of the co-op day.
+A parent must be able to remain on campus for the duration of the co-op day and serve in some capacity.
+All students who do not drive must also remain on campus for the duration of the co-op day.

 What will be required of me?